Together as One: Leaving & Cleaving

 The family you grew up in is your family of origin.
 Many perceptions are shaped by your family of origin including how you see God, yourself, and others.
 In addition, your unique family structure, daily routines, and early childhood experiences form your relating patterns and beliefs about how life and relationships work.
 These developmental years mold our answers to crucial questions such as: Am I loved for who I am or for what I do?
 Is God present or distant?
 Can I make a mistake and still experience being valued?
 The answers to such questions influence your temperament and insecurities as well as how you experience love, approach life, and view relationships.

-God designed marriage in part to confront and address early messages, beliefs and patterns of relating which we then carry to adult life.
 God calls us to leave our family of origin regardless of whether it was fantastic, okay, or horrible.
 This does not mean turning your back on your parents or blaming them for all your struggles.
 Rather, leaving is about respectfully transferring loyalties by becoming aware of and naming your family’s influence on you, challenging these influences where needed, and, with God’s help, shaping something new.

-A number of things can inhibit the leaving process.
+Several things can inhibit the leaving process.
 Consider the following:

 • Unresolved issues or conflict from family of origin or the past.